 For the more energetic traveller, Karagol Lake offers spectacular views of the city and its surroundings, and if you feel like stretching your legs even more, you can trek around the adjacent mountains.

-If you are taking children on your trip to Ankara, then it’s worth paying a visit to the Ataturk Farm and Zoo.
-Here, children can meet working farm animals and see more exotic species, including monkeys, big cats and numerous species of bird.
-The farm also sells fresh produce, including cheeses or you can eat at the traditional restaurant in its grounds.
+If you are taking children on your visit to Ankara, then it’s worth paying a visit to the Ataturk Farm and Zoo.
+Here, youngsters can meet working farm animals and view more exotic species, including monkeys, big cats and numerous species of bird.
+The farm also sells fresh produce, including cheeses, or you can eat at the traditional restaurant in its grounds.